vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

     * `blockedNamespaceList`: This is the list of system namespaces from which AKO will not listen any Kubernetes or Openshift object event.
     * `useDefaultSecretsOnly`: If this flag is set to true, AKO will only handle default secrets from the namespace where AKO is installed.
 This flag is applicable only to Openshift clusters.
   - `networkSettings`: Data network setting
-    * `nodeNetworkList`: This list of network and cidrs are used in pool placement network for vcenter cloud.
+    * `nodeNetworkList`: This list of Network Names/UUIDs and Cidrs are used in pool placement network for vcenter cloud.
+Either networkName or networkUUID should be specified.
+If duplicate networks are present for the network name, networkUUID should be used for appropriate network.
 Node Network details are not needed when in nodeport mode / static routes are disabled / non vcenter clouds.
     * `enableRHI`: This is a cluster wide setting for BGP peering.
     * `nsxtT1LR`: T1 Logical Segment mapping for backend network.
 Only applies to NSX-T cloud.
     * `bgpPeerLabels`: Select BGP peers using bgpPeerLabels, for selective VsVip advertisement.
-    * `vipNetworkList`: List of Network Names and Subnet Information for VIP network, multiple networks allowed only for AWS Cloud.
+    * `vipNetworkList`: List of Network Names/UUIDs and Subnet Information for VIP network, multiple networks allowed only for AWS Cloud.
+Either networkName or networkUUID should be specified.
+If duplicate networks are present for the network name, networkUUID should be used for appropriate network.
   - `l7Settings`: Settings for L7 Virtual Services
     * `defaultIngController`: Set to `true` if AKO controller is the default Ingress controller on the cluster.
     * `noPGForSNI`: Switching this knob to true, will get rid of poolgroups from SNI VSes.
 Do not use this flag, if you don't want http caching.
 This will be deprecated once the controller support caching on PGs.